ameyakarkal/FileTask-Adapter/README.md

-FlexiFileReaderTask
+FileTask-Adapter
 ===================

-SQL Server Integration Service Custom Task for handling files
+SQL Server Integration Service Custom Task which will act as an adapter for File Task

 The project shall be carried out in three iterations